-The number of patients and physicians involved must not exceed the inevitable number necessary to answer the question resulting from the purpose of NCT.
+The number of patients and physicians involved must not exceed the absolutely inevitable number necessary to answer the question resulting from the purpose of NCT.

-NCT data processing method.
-Statistical methods planned to be used in the evaluation of the collected data.
+Data processing method.
+Statistical methods planned to be used in evaluation of the collected data.